Random walks with local memory: Random walks with local memory

 where $|| \cdot ||$ denotes the Euclidean norm.

-A \emph{mechanism} of a random walk with local memory is a collection of Markov chains $\{M_x\}_{x \in V}$ indexed by the vertices of $G$, such that the state space of $M_x$ is $N(x)$, the set of neighbors of $x$.
-We denote by $p_x(\cdot,\cdot)$ the probability transition function of $M_x$.
+\begin{definition}[Mechanism] A \emph{mechanism} of a random walk with local memory is a collection of independent Markov chains $\{M_x\}_{x \in V}$ indexed by the vertices of $G$, such that the state space of $M_x$ is $N(x)$, the set of neighbors of $x$.
+We denote by $p_x(\cdot,\cdot)$ the \emph{probability transition function} of the chain $M_x$. \end{definition}

 A {\em rotor configuration} of $G$ is a map $\rho:V \to V $ such that $\rho(x)$ is a neighbor of $x$ for all $x \in V$.
 This should be thought of as assigning to each vertex $x$ of $G$ a \emph{rotor} which points to a neighbor of $x$ via an oriented edge of $G$.
 A \emph{walker-and-rotor configuration} is a pair $(x,\rho)$, where $x$ is a vertex of $G$ and $\rho$ is a rotor configuration of $G$.